 Did you know that only 25% of brands currently offer the option of different email frequency or content types to customers?
 Despite this, one recent case study indicates that when customers were presented with the option of reducing the regularity of message notifications instead of unsubscribing, two-thirds of them chose the first option.
 And it’s for this reason that building a preference centre into your email marketing strategy means you’re getting a step ahead of your competitors.

 Preference customers also provide an opportunity to gain valuable customer insights.
 By discovering which email format people would prefer, what type of content they want and how often they want to receive it, you can start to build a really clear picture of what your customer wants.
 And customer insights don’t get much more valuable than that.
+You can read more on behaviour triggers on our 5 ways to personalise your marketing automation emails blog.

 Preference Centres play a crucial role in obtaining contact consent, which will help ensure the longevity of your data.